- Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

-One of the issues that many users face is the black screen with cursor problem.
+One of the issues that many users face is the black screen with cursor problems.
 It happens on Windows 10 and 11.

-However, some users who have stuck with Windows 7 complained it’s also happening to them.
+However, some users stuck with Windows 7 complained that it also happened to them.

 So, what if a Windows 7 computer boots to a black screen with a cursor?

-Why Do I Get the Black Screen with Cursor Error in Windows 7/10/11?
+Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

 Other possible causes include faulty system files, problematic updates, and disk issues.